json-schema-org/understanding-json-schema/source/index.rst

 .. note::

-    This document describes JSON Schema draft 4.
+    This book describes JSON Schema draft 4.
 Earlier versions of JSON Schema are not completely compatible with the format described here.

 **Where to begin?**

-    - This document uses some novel `conventions <conventions>` for showing schema examples and relating JSON Schema to your programming language of choice.
+    - This book uses some novel `conventions <conventions>` for showing schema examples and relating JSON Schema to your programming language of choice.

     - If you're not sure what a schema is, check out `about`.

     - `basics` chapter should be enough to get you started with understanding the core `reference`.